Leighton Buzzard Manor Court Rolls

 As so much of the town of Leighton Buzzard and its associated settlements of Heath and Reach, Billington and Eggington was held by the Manor of Leighton Buzzard the court rolls are a valuable resource for both the history of property in the town and for family history.
 When copyhold tenants died, the rolls record the admission of their heirs to the property.
 They also record other transfers of land and property by sale, mortgages and occasionally cases in other courts relating to land.
 More detailed information about the proceedings of manor courts is available on the National Archives website.

 Until the later part of the 18th century manor court rolls were written in Latin, which makes them difficult to access even when indexes exist, as they do for the Leighton Buzzard court book series.
-Thanks to the work a volunteer who is translating them, some of the early rolls in this series are now being made available online.
+Thanks to the work and translation skills of a volunteer, some of the early rolls in this series are now being made available online.

 Manor of Leighton Buzzard alias Grovebury Court Books

 For each roll a brief summary has been included here, together with the full translation as a PDF file.